Whitewater Ski Resort

-Whitewater Ski Resort is a ski resort in western Canada, located a 25-minute drive from Nelson in southern British Columbia.
+Whitewater Mountain Resort is a ski resort in western Canada, located 10 km southeast of Nelson in southern British Columbia.
 In the Selkirk Mountains, the resort is situated in Ymir bowl, beneath the 2400 m Ymir Mountain.
 The Selkirks receive plentiful, dry snow, and the location in a high alpine bowl provides an annual snowfall average of approximately 12 m.

 The elevation of the parking lot is 1605 m and the lift-served summit is 2068 m.
 While Ymir Peak is not included within the ski area boundary, lifts climb both shoulders of the bowl and provide easy traverse routes along ridges to the top.
-In addition to its snow, the resort is renowned for its tree skiing and steep runs; only 20% of the runs are beginner, while 40% are intermediate and the remaining 40% are advanced.
+In addition to its snow, the resort is renowned for its tree skiing and steep runs; only 9% of the runs are beginner, while 29% are intermediate and the remaining 62% are advanced.
 Areas surrounding Whitewater, including West Arm Provincial Park, are renowned for easy access for backcountry split boarding and ski touring.

 Lifts and terrain

-The resort consists of three lifts: one triple chairlift (installed in 2010), one antiquated double chair, a fixed grip quad chair (installed in 2017), a handle tow, 6.1 km of Nordic trails, and a lodge with an award-winning cafeteria, a rental shop and guest services.
+The resort consists of four chairlifts - one triple chair (installed in 2010), one double chair (installed in 1994), two fixed-grip quad chairs (one installed in 2017, the other in 2023) - a handle tow, 6.1 km of Nordic trails, and a lodge with an award-winning cafeteria, a rental shop, a retail shop, and guest services.

 The Summit Chairlift accesses the south ridge of Ymir bowl, and offers a wide variety of gladed blue and black runs.
-The Silverking Double chair runs up the north ridge of Ymir bowl, and provides access to the resorts only beginner runs.
-The Summit lift was purchased from the Spokane world fair, while the Silver King was purchased from Whistler, where it had previously been the Olive chair.
+The Silver King double chair runs up the north ridge of Ymir bowl, and provides access to the resorts only beginner runs.
+The Summit lift was purchased new from Leitner-Poma, while the Silver King was purchased from Whistler, where it had previously been the Olive chair.
 From the top of either chair, skiers who are properly equipped can traverse the ridges towards Ymir Peak, and then choose from a multitude of lines that lead back to the base area.

-The triple-seat fixed-grip Glory Ridge chair vertically rises 623 m in eleven minutes, opening up the Backside area, doubling the resort's boundaries.
+The triple-seat fixed-grip Glory chair vertically rises 623 m in eleven minutes, opening up the Backside area, doubling the resort's boundaries.
 It added 3.03 km2 of advanced and intermediate ski terrain to the existing 2.30 km2, for a total area of 5.33 km2 skiable terrain.
 Along with the construction of the lift, much of the surrounding area was logged to create more open and skiable glades.
 Built by Doppelmayr, this lift was originally installed in Colorado at Vail in 1980 as its High Noon lift.

+In 2023, the Resort opened the Raven/Yutlx/Qukin chair.
+This quad chair takes skiers and riders to the top of Silver King ridge, opening up 123 acres of terrain and 14 new groomed and gladed runs.

-Because of its steep terrain and plentiful snow, Whitewater is frequented by many back country skiers; this situation however, creates a significant avalanche hazard, and avalanche control is among the company's largest expenditures.
+Because of its steep terrain and plentiful snow, Whitewater is frequented by many backcountry skiers; this situation, however, creates a significant avalanche hazard, and avalanche control is among the company's largest expenditures.